sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 variable	I world 0 1 2 3 4 5 6 7 8 9

 ```
-use the `world` variable type to assign a temperature and corresponding index to each replica that will be run.
+Which use the `world` variable type to assign a temperature and corresponding index to each replica that will be run.
 Note here we have chosen to use 10 replicas.

 ```